Finding Balance for Panic Disorder

 • Chest pain and other symptoms that mimic a heart attack

-Often a person having a panic attack feels that he or she is losing control or dying.
+Often, a person having a panic attack feels that they are losing control or dying.
 An attack starts suddenly and may last from 5 to 20 minutes.
-You feel most anxious about 10 minutes into the attack.
+Panic attacks usually peak about 10 minutes into an attack, and sufferers may worry about future attacks, leading to a cycle of fear and avoidance.

 Early diagnosis and treatment of panic attacks can prevent other conditions linked with panic disorder, such as depression or substance abuse.